apache/kvrocks-website/README.md

 # Apache Kvrocks (Incubating) Official Website

-This project keeps all sources used for building up Apache Kvrocks (Incubating) official website which's served at https://kvrocks.apache.org/.
+This project keeps all sources used for building the Apache Kvrocks (Incubating) official website, which is served at https://kvrocks.apache.org/.

 ## Prerequisite

-Apache Kvrocks (Incubating) website is powered by [Docusaurus 2](https://docusaurus.io/) and is bulit with Node 19 and Yarn 3.
+The Apache Kvrocks (Incubating) website is powered by [Docusaurus 2](https://docusaurus.io/) and is built with Node 19 and Yarn 3.
 Check the [deploy workflow](.github/workflows/deploy.yml) for concrete requirements and instructions.

 ## Installation